braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 ---

-# Changing Your Canvas After Launch
+# Changing your canvas after launch

 > This reference article covers the different aspects of a Canvas that can be changed after the initial launch.

-## Initial Conditions
+## Initial conditions

 | **Editable**                     | **Not-Editable**  |
 |----------------------------------|-------------------|